An Updated Rough Guide To Boston’s Allston/I-90 Megaproject

 West Station and the Grand Junction

 A new “West Station” would serve trains on the Framingham/Worcester commuter rail line plus a potential new rail line to Kendall Square and North Station via the Grand Junction right-of-way.
-The project would also build new dedicated rails for the Grand Junction line between West Station and the BU Bridge.
+The project would also build new dedicated rails for the Grand Junction line between West Station and the BU Bridge, and a bike, pedestrian, and transit-only roadway would connect the new station to Malvern Street, offering a short walk to the Packards Corner Green Line stop.

-At the MBTA’s request, the project also makes room for a four-track layover yard where up to eight commuter rail trains could be stored during off-hours.
+At the MBTA’s request, the project also makes room for a four-track layover yard where up to eight commuter rail trains could be stored during off-peak hours.

 The timing of when West Station would be ready for passengers is an unresolved point of contention.
 MassDOT officials have, in the past, said that they might delay the transit station until Harvard builds out the surrounding neighborhood, possibly not until 2040.
 In a more recent public meeting in Brookline, project officials said that the station would be built “as part of the project,” but refrained from specifying a date.